awesome-astra/docs/docs/pages/data/load/nosqlbench.md

 ### NoSQLBench and Astra DB

 NoSQLBench uses the (CQL-based) Cassandra Java Drivers, which means that it supports Astra DB natively with its drivers.
-The only care is in providing access to an Astra DB instance, which is done via command-line parameters.
+One just has to provide access to an Astra DB instance, which is done via command-line parameters.

-The only care is that, while running a benchmark against a generic Cassandra installation usually entails creation of a keyspace if it does not exist, when benchmarking Astra DB you should **make sure the keyspace exists already** (the keyspace name can be passed as a command-line parameter when launching NoSQLBench).
+Keep in mind that, while benchmark workloads for OSS Cassandra installation usually take care of creating the target keyspace, with Astra DB you should **make sure the keyspace exists already** (the keyspace name can be passed as a command-line parameter when launching NoSQLBench).
+This is often handled in a typical NoSQLBench workload by having two named scenario in the same yaml (e.g. `cassandra` and `astra`), differing in their "schema" part only (with/without creation of the keyspace).

 ## Prerequisites